 I’m sure you can imagine how at least some of these behaviors are connected to the quality of your sleep and overall performance.
 But others might not be so obvious, so let’s take a closer look at some of them to better understand how you can modify them for improved sleep, recovery and performance.

 How I Use the WHOOP Journal

-I only answer about half of the available behavior questions each morning, based on my specific lifestyle.
+I only answer a fraction of the available behavior questions each morning, based on my specific lifestyle.
 The good news is that you can pre-select the ones you want the WHOOP app to ask you.
-That way, you don’t have to click through all 40+ questions.
+That way, you don’t have to click through all 100+ questions.

 The ones that I’m most interested in are:

 - Time of last meal